...

 • Take a first aid kit containing medication for altitude sickness and other common illnesses.

-• Medication like Diamox may be taken prior to the trek upon consultation with your physician.
+• Medication like Diamox may be taken before the trek upon consultation with your physician.

 AMS DON’Ts